Blackboard Ultra: Content Editor (Add and Format Content)

 Add Images

-You may add upload images from your computer, add royalty-free images from Unsplash (instructor only), or link to an existing image on the web (including cloud storage).
+You may add upload images from your computer, add royalty-free images from Unslplash (instructor only), or link to an existing image on the web (including cloud storage).
 You will have the option to change the aspect ratio and reposition the image before adding it.
 Once added to your content, you may resize the image.
-However, all images will be on their own line and centered on the page.
+All images will be on their own line and centered on the page.

 Upload Images From Your Computer